 The interior of Lincoln's large luxury SUV is all about seating the most number of passengers in the greatest amount of comfort.
 There is space to spare in the first two rows of seats, with enough room to fit small adults or teens in the third row without fuss.
 Premium materials cover every surface, with the top-tier Black Label getting Venetian leather and wood accents.
 Heated seats come standard, along with tri-zone climate control, and the infotainment suite offers something for everyone - including smartphone integration and Wi-Fi access.
 With so many features as standard, the controls can take some getting used to, but they are laid out for easy access, and the touchscreen interface is quite intuitive.
 There may be more luxurious SUVs out there, but the Navigator has style, space, and standard features to spare.

-While the Navigator only seats seven in its standard configuration, it can conceivably seat up to eight.
+While the Navigator only seats seven in its standard configuration, it can be configured into an 8 seater.
 This is because luxurious second-row captain's chairs are the standard fare, while buyers who really need the extra seating can install a second-row bench, instead.
 With the seats in standard positions, there is plenty of head- and legroom for those in the first two rows of seats.
 The rear-most seats lose quite a few inches of each, but they can actually accommodate smaller adults quite easily.

 The Standard trim gets climate-controlled ten-way power comfort front seats and heated second-row seats, while the Reserve upgrades to 24-way power Perfect Position seats with thigh extenders and the second-row passengers get their own center console.
 The top-tier Black Label trim gets 30-way power front seats with massage functions, too.